EasyPost/easy-ui/documentation/specs/Notification.md

  * prop which can be passed through EasyUIProvider.
 See more in the examples section.
  */

-export type NotificationPositionOffset = {
+export type NotificationPlacementOffset = {
   top?: string;
   right?: string;
   bottom?: string;